 Yes.
 You will receive a sewer service bill from your local sewage service provider, which includes both local charges for sewage collection and regional charges from King County for sewage treatment and disposal.

 Your bill from King County will only be for the capacity charge.

 The capacity charge rate is based on the date of the property’s final side sewer inspection.
 Homes built during the same time period may have been inspected in different years.

-The capacity charge is a monthly charge triggered by connection to the sewer system, not an upfront cost of development.
+The capacity charge is a monthly charge, not an upfront cost of development.

 The capacity charge is the responsibility of the current property owner.